-- Check that your child understands what has happened and encourage her to ask questions.
+- Check that your child understands what has happened and encourage your child to ask questions.

 Getting support after traumatic events

-But sometimes you or your child might need extra support to feel better.
+Sometimes you or your child might need extra support to feel better.
 If you think you or your child needs support, talk to your GP about seeing a psychologist, counsellor or other specialist support service.
-You can also contact parenting hotlines.
+You can also contact parenting helplines.